 - 1. Disconnect the coin-cell battery from the I/O board. - 2.
-Lift the speaker cable, and remove the coin-cell battery cable from the routing guide on the fan. - 3.
-Lift the speaker cable, and using a plastic scribe peel the coin-cell battery off the slot on the palm-rest and keyboard assembly.
+Remove the coin-cell battery cable from the routing guide on the fan. - 3.
+Using a plastic scribe, peel the coin-cell battery off the slot on the palm-rest and keyboard assembly.